-Merchant Service preferences (credit/debit cards)
+Merchant Service preferences

 You can use QuickBooks to accept your customers' debit and credit cards.
 Use Merchant Service preferences to set up your Intuit QuickBooks Merchant Service account.
 Then when you accept payments, you can use your customers' credit and debit cards.